Jeffrey Talpins: Philanthropy

 Talpins is a member of the Board of Trustees of Harlem Children’s Zone (HCZ), which helps disadvantaged children and families living in Harlem.
 He also sits on the board of the American Prairie Foundation, which is dedicated to creating the largest nature reserve in the continental United States.
-In 2018 Talpins endowed a leadership post at Yale to help the university advance domestic policy research.
-“With our country facing so many critical long-term challenges, I believe the Tobin Center will put Yale’s research efforts right at the center of the public policy debate, leading to better outcomes for our society,” he said.
 Talpin supports Jewish organizations including the Larchmont Temple, the Jewish Federation of Northern New Jersey, the United Jewish Appeal Federation of New York, and the Atalef Foundation, the official association of the Israeli Naval Commandos Unit.
 In April 2021, the Jeffrey M. Talpins Foundation partnered with the Atlantic Council's Middle East Programs to launch the Abraham Dialogues, a project to improve relations between Israel and neighboring Arab countries.
 Lifting Up Westchester, a non-profit organization that helps people regain independence, honored Lead Developer at Element Capital Matt Darnall and his wife Kathleen Kiernan at a virtual gala held in April 2021.

 Personal life

 Talpins is married to Mara Marcus.
-They have 2 children, and live in New York with a second home in Montana.
+They have two children, and live in New York, with a second home in Montana.